Gdoc/Admin

 So, we have to keep this in mind and be careful if we make cross-country comparisons.
 On the chart shown we note for each country whether the marriage duration is given as the median or mean value.

-But, we can gain insights for single countries over time.
+But we can gain insights from single countries over time.
 What we see for a number of countries is that the average duration of marriage before divorce has been increasing since the 1990s or early 2000s.
 If we take the UK as an example: marriages got notably shorter between the 1970s to the later 1980s, falling from around 12 to 9 years.
 But, marriages have once again increased in length, rising back to over 12 years.

 This mirrors what we saw in data on the share of marriages ending in divorce: divorce rates increased significantly between the 1960s/70s through the 1990s, but have seen a fall since then.